Wildlife Orphanage in South Africa

 Day 15 - Final Day: After saying goodbye to the children, the animals and the project team, you will make your way back to Hoedspruit Airport to continue with your independent travel plans or to catch your flight home.
 If you are flying from Johannesburg, the project team will instead drop you off in Hoedspruit town, where you will take a bus to the airport.

-Start Dates & Prices
+Durations & Prices

-To secure a place on this project a deposit of $245 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.
+To secure a place on this project, a deposit of $245 is required at the time of booking.
+The remaining balance is due 60 days before your start date.

-Select a duration below to see the available start dates.
-All dates shown are currently available for you to join this project!
+Select a duration below to see the available start dates and book your place today!

 Duration Price